 *Hank Johnson (D-Ga) I still have questions about this brother?

-*John Lewis (D-Ga) A Prince of a man, unpretentious-still flawed.
+*John Lewis (D-Ga) A Prince of a man, unpretentious-but still flawed.

 *Elija Cummings (D-Baltimore) I would walk down any dark alley with him.